0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ./node-register.sh create-config
 ```

 We are creating a reader node.
-Therefore, your first response needs to be a `no` when creating the config, otherwise the node will attempt to (unsuccessfully) produce blocks.
+Therefore, when asked if the node is a block producing node respond `no`, otherwise the node will attempt to (unsuccessfully) produce blocks.

 The config should look like the example below.